 Lieutenant Daniel Montgomery was raised in Carroll, Iowa.
 He attended Officer Candidate School and was commissioned in 2012 after earning a Bachelor of Science degree in Electrical Engineering with a minor in Nuclear Engineering, from Iowa State University Cum Laude.

-From summer of 2014 to winter 2015, Lieutenant Montgomery was stationed in Charleston, SC, Saratoga Springs, NY, and Groton, CT to complete his initial nuclear power and submarine officer training.
+From summer of 2012 to winter 2013, Lieutenant Montgomery was stationed in Charleston, SC, Saratoga Springs, NY, and Groton, CT, to complete his initial nuclear power and submarine officer training.

-Lieutenant Montgomery reported to USS ALEXANDRIA (SSN 757) in December 2014.
-He deployed with USS COLUMBIA (SSN 771) in support of CTF 74 operations in the Western Pacific in April 2015 as the Primary Basic Mission Recorder.
+Lieutenant Montgomery reported to USS ALEXANDRIA (SSN 757) in December 2013.
+He deployed with USS COLUMBIA (SSN 771) in support of CTF 74 operations in the Western Pacific in April 2015 as the Assistant Operations Officer.
 Upon returning to ALEXANDRIA, Lieutenant Montgomery led Auxiliary division as Damage Control Assistant and later Communication Division as the Communications Officer.
 His collateral duties included Quality Assurance Officer, SCUBA Diving Officer, and Midshipmen Training Officer.
 The highlight of his tour on ALEXEANDRIA was the completion of an Engineered Overhaul followed by an inter-fleet transfer from Groton, CT to San Diego, CA.

 Lieutenant Montgomery’s awards include the Navy and Marine Corps Achievement Medal (3 awards) and various unit and campaign awards.